2018 World Lacrosse Championship: Hosting

 Manchester, England was originally selected to host the tournament, but withdrew in May 2017.
 Instead, the championships took place in Netanya, Israel between 12 and 21 July 2018.
 This was the first World Lacrosse Championship played outside of the United States, Canada, England, or Australia.

 Tournament

 On Thursday, 12 July, the Opening Ceremony and first games were held at Netanya Stadium, a 13,610-seat multi-use stadium which opened in 2012.
-It served as a home field for the 2013 UEFA European Under-21 Championship and features 36 luxury suites, a VIP seating area, and a modern press box.
-The stadium serves as the home field of Maccabi Netanya FC, as well as the temporary home of Maccabi Tel Aviv FC and Hapoel Ra'anana A.F.C.
+It served as a host venue for the 2013 UEFA European Under-21 Championship and is the home field of Maccabi Netanya FC.

-From Friday, 13 July to Saturday, 21 July, the tournament games will be played at Wingate Institute.
+From Friday, 13 July to Saturday, 21 July, tournament games were played at Wingate Institute.
 Located on 50 hectares (125 acres), the Wingate Institute serves as Israel's National Centre for Physical Education and Sport.
-The campus doubles as both the State of Israel's primary university for the development of physical education teachers, as well as the nation's official training centre for national teams, the Israel Olympic Team, and national and international sports science conferences.
-The campus hosts the Israel Olympiada annually and the Maccabiah Games every four years.
-Wingate Stadium also serves as the home field for the Israel National Rugby Team.
+The campus's facilities host the Maccabiah Games every four years, and its primary stadium serves as the home field for the Israel National Rugby Team.